AO-StreetArt/pip4blender/docs/pages/developing.rst

 of the library.
 For example, to upgrade the requests library, we would enter '--upgrade requests' into the 'Package Name' text field, then hit 'Install Python Library'.

+Be warned: DO NOT upgrade a package that came with Blender by default.

 Distribution
 ------------